ethan-snyder/shadowGen/README.md

 Purpose
 shadowGen is a specialized tool designed to generate realistic Linux /etc/shadow file entries with SHA512 password hashes.
 The primary use case is for hash cracking training and practice, allowing security professionals and students to develop hash-breaking skills in a controlled, legal environment without compromising real systems.

+# Installation
+1. Ensure you have Python 3.7+.
+2. Install the required packages from requirements.txt
+3. Pull the repo

 # Features
 * **Two password generation modes**: Complex random passwords or simple word-based passphrases
 * **Automated username generation**: Usernames are generated from a customizable wordlist